A diagnosis of breast cancer may change how you think about your body, so it is important to give yourself time to come to terms with it.

 Dealing with changes to your body

 A diagnosis of breast cancer may change how you think about your body.
-All women react differently to the changes to their body due to breast cancer treatment.
+Women may react differently to the changes to their body due to breast cancer treatment.
 Some women react positively but others find it more difficult to cope.
 It is important to give yourself time to come to terms with any changes to your body.

-Although most breast cancer occurs in women over 50 who have been through the menopause, some younger women have to cope with early menopause brought on by treatment for cancer.
+Although most breast cancer occurs in women over 50 who have been through the menopause, younger women get breast cancer too and will have to cope with early menopause brought on by treatment for cancer.
 Symptoms can include hot flushes, vaginal dryness and loss of sexual desire.
 Talk to your healthcare team about any symptoms you have and they will be able to help.

 A breast prosthesis is an artificial breast which can be worn inside your bra to replace the breast that has been removed.
 Soon after a mastectomy, you will be given a lightweight foam breast to wear until the area affected by surgery or radiotherapy has healed.
 After it has healed, you will be offered a silicone prosthesis.
 Prostheses come in many different sizes and shapes and you should be able to find one that suits you.

 If you did not have immediate breast reconstruction (carried out at the time of mastectomy), you can have reconstruction later, called a 'delayed reconstruction'.
 There are two main methods of breast reconstruction.
 These are reconstruction using your own tissue and reconstruction using an implant.
 Which type is more suitable for you depends on many factors, including the treatment you have had, any ongoing treatment and the size of your breasts.
 Talk to your healthcare team about which reconstruction is suitable for you.

 Some types of chemotherapy for breast cancer cause total hair loss, some cause the hair to thin out, while others have no effect on your hair.
 When the hair grows back it may be more curly, thicker or finer than it was before treatment.
 It may grow back a slightly different colour.